jordanrose2401/bellabeat-fitbit-analysis/README.md

 - Users were most active on Saturdays, and least active on Sundays
 - User activity levels were mostly consistent across weekdays
 - Calories burned were relatively consistent across the full week
-- 80% of users had an average daily step count of less than 10,000
+- 80% of users were classified as low- or moderate-activity users based on average daily step counts
 - Lightly active minutes accounted for 84.9% of all recorded active minutes

 ## Recommendations